Carpal tunnel syndrome is a condition where one of the large nerves that passes through the wrist (the median nerve) becomes compressed.

 Why does it develop?

 Carpal tunnel syndrome can often occur without any obvious precipitating factors.
-However, conditions which can lead to its development include pregnancy, various hormonal disorders including thyroid hormone and growth hormone and it is often a condition which can run in families.
-Factors local to the wrist such as arthritis within the joint of the wrist or injuries to this area or repetitive strain can also lead to its development.
+However, conditions which can lead to its development include pregnancy and various hormonal disorders including thyroid hormone and growth hormone excess.
+It is often a condition which can run in families.
+Factors local to the wrist such as arthritis within the joint of the wrist or injuries to this area, or repetitive strain can also lead to its development.

 If symptoms are classical, the diagnosis can be made purely on clinical grounds.
-However, nerve conduction studies can be very helpful in helping to make this diagnosis.
+However, nerve conduction studies can be very helpful in making this diagnosis.

 Treatment for this condition does vary.
 Sometimes the underlying cause of the carpal tunnel syndrome can be treated or is self-limiting, in which case symptoms can often resolve spontaneously.
 Simple measures such as wrist splints can also prove very helpful.

 However, if symptoms are severe or persistent, surgery can be considered.
 The operation involves dividing the overlying tough fibrous band which covers the median nerve as it passes through the wrist (the flexor retinaculum).
 This is a relatively minor straightforward operation, usually done under local anaesthetic and as a day case procedure.